Crime + investigation

 Jordan Friedman

-Jordan Friedman is a New York-based writer and editor specializing in history.
-Jordan was previously an editor at U.S. News & World Report, and his work has also appeared in publications including National Geographic, Fortune Magazine, and USA TODAY.
+Jordan Friedman is a Chicago-based writer specializing in history and true crime.
+Jordan was previously an editor at U.S. News & World Report, and his work has also appeared in publications including National Geographic, Fortune Magazine and USA TODAY.

 More by Author